Overview

 Clothing

-Trekking wear— Start with sunscreen, pants or shorts (convertible pants are great) and long-sleeved shirt, and then add additional thermal base layers depending on the time of year.
+Trekking wear—Start with sunscreen, pants or shorts (convertible pants are great), and a long-sleeved shirt, and then add additional thermal base layers depending on the time of year.
 Keep a rain jacket and pants handy at all times.
 As the day warms up, layers can be taken off and stored in your daypack, but you should come prepared as weather conditions can be extremely varied.

 Footwear